Novak Djokovic: 2025: 100th ATP title and further records broken

 Djokovic opened the 2025 season at the Brisbane International, losing to Reilly Opelka in the quarterfinals.
-His second round match at the Australian Open marked his 430th career major main draw singles match, surpassing Roger Federer's all-time record.
+His second-round match at the Australian Open marked his 430th career major main draw singles match, surpassing Roger Federer's all-time record.
 He beat Carlos Alcaraz in four sets in the quarter finals.
-Djokovic retired in his semifinal match against Alexander Zverev due to a muscle tear after only one set played.
+Djokovic retired in his semifinal match against Alexander Zverev due to a muscle tear after only one set was played.

-At Doha he lost to Matteo Berrettini in the first round.
+At Doha, he lost to Matteo Berrettini in the first round.
 This marked the first time Djokovic lost in any first round since the 2016 Summer Olympics.
-Djokovic's next tournament was the Indian Wells Open, where he suffered a 2nd round defeat to lucky loser Botic van de Zandschulp – the 2nd year in a row where he lost to a lucky loser at the same tournament, following Luca Nardi.
+Djokovic's next tournament was the Indian Wells Open, where he suffered a second-round defeat to lucky loser Botic van de Zandschulp – the 2nd year in a row where he lost to a lucky loser at the same tournament, following Luca Nardi.

-At the 2025 Miami Open, Djokovic beat lucky loser Camilo Ugo Carabelli in the third round to claim his record 411th career main draw win at Masters 1000 level, surpassing Nadal's previous record of 410.
+At the 2025 Miami Open, Djokovic beat lucky loser Camilo Ugo Carabelli in the third round to claim his record 411th career main draw win at the Masters 1000 level, surpassing Nadal's previous record of 410.
 He lost in the final to Jakub Menšík.

-In May 2025, it was announced that Andy Murray would no longer be working as Djokovic's coach, by mutual agreement reached after Djokovic started working with Murray in November 2024.
+In May 2025, it was announced that Andy Murray would no longer be working as Djokovic's coach, by mutual agreement reached after Djokovic began working with Murray in November 2024.
+After Murray's departure Djokovic's assistant coach and analyst, Boris Bošnjaković assumed full coaching responsibility for the remainder of the season.
 Djokovic took a last minute entry to the 2025 Geneva Open, where he defeated Hubert Hurkacz in the final to claim the 100th ATP singles title of his career, becoming the first ever tennis player to win at least one ATP singles title in twenty consecutive seasons, and the 3rd tennis player in the Open Era to have won 100 or more career titles (after Jimmy Connors and Federer).

 At the French Open, Djokovic reached a record-extending 51st major semifinal, where he lost in straight sets to world No. 1 Jannik Sinner.
-By winning the quarterfinals, he recorded his 101st wins at the tournament, the second most after Rafael Nadal.
+By winning the quarterfinals, he recorded his 101st win at the tournament, the second most after Rafael Nadal.
 At Wimbledon, Djokovic was again defeated by Sinner in the semifinal (his record-extending 52nd semifinal), with Djokovic noting that the "age, the wear and tear of the body" meant he was limited in his ability to beat players like Sinner or Alcaraz.
 It was the first time he failed to make the Wimbledon final since 2017.
-At the US Open he lost in straight sets in the semi finals to Alcaraz.
+At the US Open, he lost in straight sets in the semi-finals to Alcaraz.